 Find the full printable recipe with specific measurements below.

-- Corn: This recipe works best with canned corn.
+- Corn: Canned corn in the crockpot works best.
 Make sure to drain it first before adding to the crockpot.

 - Half-and-half: I love the rich flavor half-and-half adds.
 You can also use heavy cream or milk, if preferred.